codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 .. _validation-array:

-How to save your rules
+How to Save Your Rules
 ----------------------

 To store your validation rules, simply create a new public property in the ``Config\Validation``